dhutapratama/docs/requests.md

 <a name="retrieving-enum-input-values"></a>
 #### Retrieving Enum Input Values

-Input values that correspond to [PHP enums](https://www.php.net/manual/en/language.types.enumerations.php) may also be retrieved from the request.
+Input values that correspond to [GO enums](https://www.php.net/manual/en/language.types.enumerations.php) may also be retrieved from the request.
 If the request does not contain an input value with the given name or the enum does not have a backing value that matches the input value, `null` will be returned.
 The `enum` method accepts the name of the input value and the enum class as its first and second arguments:

     use App\Enums\Status;